-Recently appearing in BBC One’s LINE OF DUTY, and playing the lead as Dylan in Ben Reid’s short film INNOCENCE, his work has taken him to many wonderful places and events.
+Recently appearing in BBC One’s LINE OF DUTY, and playing the lead as Dylan in Ben Reid’s short murder mystery, INNOCENCE, (premiering at Cambridge Film Festival) his work has taken him to many wonderful places and events.
 He’s enjoyed playing both ‘hard’ and vulnerable characters, but he’s always looking to play a romantic lead!

 He is always pleased to be invited to give talks and deliver favourite speeches as an ambassador for people who have Down’s syndrome.
 Latest news is that he is helping to create a film script.

 Tommy is ‘spectacularly charismatic…a very skilful actor…. makes a tremendous impact on screen’ – Julie Anne Robinson Director

 ‘Stand out performance’ Guy Bolton, writer

 ‘Phenomenal’ Sir Mark Rylance

 Tommy has appeared in several feature films, filmed the lead in various short films and played significant roles on television and radio.

 Tommy was nominated BEST ACTOR at Chelmsford film festival for ‘Fighter‘ in which he played the lead.
 Fighter won best film at Film London and was selected for the BFI London Film Festival, where it was selected as short of the week, is nominated Best Film at Chelmsford Film Festival, and was officially selected for Lift Off Global, Berlin and Cinequest.